mbianchidev/mbianchidev/public-speaking/speaking-rules.md

 # Speaker Rider

-Last Updated: 07 December 2024
+Last Updated: 24 January 2025
 Inspired by: [Kat Cosgrove's speaker rider](https://github.com/katcosgrove/katcosgrove/blob/main/speaking.md)

 ## Intro

 Hi there!

-I'm happy that you're interested in having me speak at your event.
+I'm happy that you're interested in having me speak at your tech event.
-I truly love open source, technology and communities and I'm always excited to have another opportunity to share a time and space to exchange ideas with others.
+I truly love open source, technology and the related communities so I'm always excited to have another opportunity to share a time and space to exchange ideas with others.

-I have some requirements and standards for accepting a speaking slot, submitting to a CFP, or engaging in any promotion of your event (yes, including reshares on X or LinkedIn).
+I have some requirements and standards for accepting a speaking slot, submitting to a CFP, or engaging in any promotion of your event (yes, including reshares on BlueSky or LinkedIn).

 ### Bio and Headshot